 If you do opt for concrete, score the surface with a stiff broom or leaf rake when it starts to dry for a less-slippery surface, or ask your concrete contractor if he has other tools to rough the surface.

-If you do pour concrete, you’ll need at least a 6-inch-thick slab for horses, and your concrete contractor may suggest rebar or steel wire inside the slab for extra strength.
+If you do pour concrete, you’ll need at least a 6-inch-thick slab for horses, and your concrete contractor might suggest rebar or steel wire inside the slab for extra strength.
 You’ll need to locate a drain and grate (if you tie into a drainage system) either in or alongside the slab.

 Railings and Tie Posts They should be heavy-wall galvanized steel, at least 3 inches in diameter and set through the slab at least 24 inches at the time it is poured.
 You can sleeve railings and posts by insetting a galvanized pipe of slightly larger inside dimension than your finished pipe outside diameter, which will allow you to slip out the railings if needed and leave a flush slab that can be used for storage at a future date.
 If you opt for rubber mats over the slab be careful: some mats become very slippery when wet, and ring mats that drain well will trap manure and hair.

 An indoor wash stall presents additional materials challenges.
 You’ll need to direct the water outside with a drain system, and you’ll also need to protect the wash stall walls from moisture.
 Your local home improvement center may have the answer: FRP (fiberglass reinforced plastic) or similar panels that are designed for human shower walls make terrific wash stall walls.
 They’re lightweight, relatively inexpensive and come in large sheets, which can be attached to stall walls for almost seamless protection.
 Countersink screws into plastic washers, then caulk corners and edges with generous amounts of silicone (and consider that an annual job).
 Don’t forget a weathertight light fixture.
-Vapor barriers and other waterproofing steps may be needed depending on your barn; a local licensed contractor can offer suggestions for a watertight wash zone appropriate for your area.
+Vapor barriers and other waterproofing steps might be needed depending on your barn; a local licensed contractor can offer suggestions for a watertight wash zone appropriate for your area.

 Keep It Clean